Guest Teaching Artist

 “I liked being given a prompt and advice without the pressure of turning in an assignment — I could experiment and take things at my own pace.
 I have little experience with observational drawing in color so this course was a great way to see the different aspects I’d have to consider when using color, especially when setting up a still life.

-What I liked most about working with marker is that it forced me to take liberties with what I see because I can’t work into the detail as tightly as I could with other media.
-I often struggle with not overworking observational drawings and though I enjoy using color in my doodles I haven’t worked with it observationally, so this still life in marker kind of hit two birds with one stone and was a very enjoyable exploration.”
+What I liked most about working with marker is that it forced me to take liberties with what I see because I can’t work into the detail as tightly as I could with other media.”